vandercraig/dotfiles-ubuntu/README.md

 # Development Environment Setup

-This repository contains scripts and configurations to set up a development environment on Ubuntu WSL, with a focus on Python data engineering.
+This repository contains scripts and configurations to set up a development environment on Ubuntu, with a focus on Python data engineering.

 ## What Gets Installed

-### Core Shell Environment
+### Core Components
+- **WezTerm**: A powerful, GPU-accelerated terminal emulator (installed on non-WSL systems).
-- **Zsh**: A powerful, modern shell.
+- **Zsh**: A modern shell with powerful features.
-- **Oh My Zsh**: A framework for managing Zsh configuration.
 - **Nushell**: A modern, cross-platform shell.
 - **Starship**: A fast, cross-shell prompt.
-- **zsh-autosuggestions**: Fish-like autosuggestions for Zsh.
-- **zsh-syntax-highlighting**: Real-time syntax highlighting for Zsh.
+- **zsh-autosuggestions & zsh-syntax-highlighting**: Essential plugins for an enhanced Zsh experience.

 ### Python Development
 - **uv**: A fast Python package installer and resolver.